The Internationale: Authorship and copyright

 In a successful attempt to save Pierre De Geyter's job as a woodcarver, the 6,000 leaflets printed by Lille printer Boldoduc only mentioned the French version of his family name (Degeyter).
 The second edition published by Delory named Pierre's brother Adolphe as the composer.
 With neither money nor representation, Pierre De Geyter lost his first lawsuit over this in 1914 and did not gain legal recognition of authorship until 1922 when he was 74.
 His brother had in the meantime died by suicide in 1916, leaving a note to Pierre explaining the fraud and stating that Delory had manipulated him into claiming authorship; and Delory had inscribed on Adolphe's tombstone "Ici repose Adolphe Degeyter, l'auteur de L'Internationale" ("Here lies Adolphe De Geyter, the authour of The Internationale".
 Despite this dying declaration, historians in the 1960s such as Daniel Ligou were still contending that Adolphe was the author.

-In 1972, "Montana Edition", owned by Hans R. Beierlein, bought the rights to the song for 5,000 Deutschmark, first for the territory of West Germany, then in East Germany, then worldwide.
-East Germany paid Montana Edition 20,000 DM every year for its rights to play the music.
+In 1972 "Montana Edition", owned by Hans R. Beierlein, bought the rights to the song for 5,000 Deutschmark, first for the territory of West Germany, then in East Germany, then worldwide.
+According to Beierlein, East Germany paid Montana Edition 20,000 DM every year for its rights to play the music.
 Pierre De Geyter died in 1932, causing the copyrights to expire in 2002.
 Luckhardt's German text is the public domain since 1984.

 As "The Internationale" music was published before 1 July 1909 outside the United States, it is in the public domain in the United States.
 As of 2013, Pierre De Geyter's music is also in the public domain in countries and areas whose copyright durations are authors' lifetime plus 80 years or less.
 Due to France's wartime copyright extensions (prorogations de Guerre), SACEM claimed that the music was still copyrighted in France until October 2014.
 The "Internationale" is now also in the public domain within France.

 As Eugène Pottier died in 1887, his original French lyrics are in the public domain.
 Gustave Delory once acquired the copyright of his lyrics through the songwriter Jean-Baptiste Clement having bought it from Pottier's widow.